AdventHealth Orlando

-AdventHealth Orlando is a non-profit hospital campus in Orlando, Florida, United States owned by AdventHealth and is the largest in the hospital network.
-The medical facility is a tertiary, research, teaching hospital, psychiatric hospital and comprehensive stroke center that has multiple specialities.
+Adventist Health System-Sunbelt, Inc. (doing business as AdventHealth Orlando) is a non-profit hospital campus in Orlando, Florida, United States owned by AdventHealth and is the largest in the hospital network.
+The medical facility is a tertiary, research, statutory teaching hospital, psychiatric hospital, burn center, and comprehensive stroke center that has multiple specialities.
 It is the second largest hospital in Florida and the largest in central Florida.
 AdventHealth Orlando is the 3rd largest hospital in the United States in 2023.
-AdventHealth Orlando is the oldest Seventh-day Adventist hospital in Florida owned by the hospital network.
+AdventHealth Orlando is the very first Seventh-day Adventist hospital in Florida owned by the hospital network.
+The medical facility is recognized by the state as being part of the Baker Act.

+In 2011, a murder-suicide took place at the hospital when a transplant physician was murdered by one of his patients.

 History

 1908-1986

-In October 1908, Florida Sanitarium was founded when Seventh-day Adventists bought a farmhouse for $9,000.
-It had formerly been a tuberculosis sanitorium and was located between two lakes in the community of Formosa north of Orlando.
-Florida Sanitarium opened with 20 beds, two physicians, a dairy cattle and four patients.
+In 1908, Seventh-day Adventists purchased a tuberculosis sanatorium for $9,000 that was for sale.
+The facility was on a former 72 acre farm, it was located between Estelle lake and Winyah lake in Formosa north of Orlando.
+In October 1908, Florida Sanatorium opened with 20 beds, two physicians, one nurse, dairy cattle and four patients.

 In 1912, a building made of concrete was constructed across the farmhouse.
 In 1918, a third story was added to the sanitarium increasing the capacity to 60 beds.
 In 1925, a new wing was constructed connecting the farmhouse to the concrete building.

-Beginning in the 1940s, Florida Sanitarium began using modern medicines, molecular diagnostic and surgical procedures.
-It also constructed new buildings to replace the old buildings.
+Beginning in the 1940s, Florida Sanatorium and Hospital began using modern medicines, molecular diagnostic and surgical procedures.
+On May 12, 1941, a new hospital unit opened with an operating theater, nursery and rooms for 20 patients.

-In 1970, Florida Sanitarium changed its name to Florida Hospital Orlando.
+In 1970, Florida Sanatorium and Hospital changed its name to Florida Hospital Orlando.
 In 1986, Florida Hospital Orlando bought a helicopter and it was stationed at the hospital.